Schottmann House: Schottmann family

 The property was later adapted by master builder Johan Bernhardt Schottmann.
 Originally from Saxony, he had settled as a mason in Copenhagen in 1763.
 His later works included a new warehouse for Danish Asiatic Company further down Strandgade (No. 25) and Søkvæsthuset's Bådsmandsgade Wing.

 The property was home to 33 residents in five households at the time of the 1787 census.
-Anna Chathrine Schottmann resided in the building with her five children (aged four to 19), her sister Sophie Amalia Arenkilde, a clerkm a coachman and a maid.
+Anna Chathrine Schottmann resided in the building with her five children (aged four to 19), her sister Sophie Amalia Arenkilde, a clerk a coachman and a maid.
 Johan Friedrich Høske, a merchant (grosserer), resided in the building with his wife Cathrine, an apprentice and a maid.
 Sidselle Margrethe Dahl, a widow with a pension, resided in the building with her 21-year-old son Rasmus Dahl (helmsman) and the 20-year-old lodger William Sperice (clerk).
 Peter Hansteen, a senior clerk (fuldmægtig), resided in the building with his wife Marie Elisabeth, their nine-year-old daughter, a 21-year-old daughter from the wife's first marriage, a 52-year-old widow lodger and a maid.
 Ole Bensen, a workman resided in the building with his wife Ellen, their one-year-old son and seven lodgers (trwo masons, two musqueteers, one sailor and two surgery students).

 The property was home to 29 residents in six households at the 1801 census.
 Ane Cathrine Schottmann resided in the building with three of her children (aged 17 to 23), one male servant and one maid.
 Johan Christopher Schottmann. jer son and now himself a master mason, resided in another apartment with his wife Sophie Amalie Schottmann, their three children (aged four to eight) and one maid.
-Peter Friderich Becker, a merchant (grosserer), resided in the building with his Cathrine Becker, a governess and two maids.
+Peter Friderich Becker, a merchant (grosserer), resided in the building with his wife Cathrine Becker, a governess and two maids.
 Hans Peter Svensen, a skipper, resided in the building with his wife Cathrine Nicoline Svensen, their two sons (aged three and seven) and one maid.
 Johan Bernhart Ravn, a cooper, resided in the building with his wife Ane Sophie Ravn, their two-year-old daughter, a maid, a cooper and a ship carpenter.
 Hans Jørgen Brosgaard (c.
-1755-1812), a 45-year-old helmsman, was the last tenant in the building.
-In 1ipu8, he wa would serve as 1st helmsman on onboard Hans Peter Jofoed's slave ship General Muhlenfels on a voyage to the Danish West Indies.
+1755–1812), a 45-year-old helmsman, was the last tenant in the building.
+In 1807, he served as 1st helmsman on onboard Hans Peter Jofoed's slave ship General Muhlenfels on a voyage to the Danish West Indies.

 The property was listed as No. 53 in the new cadastre of 1806.
 It was at that time owned by Anne Cathrine Schottmann.